 What about EU licence holders driving in the UK?

-EU licence-holders living in the UK can continue to use their licence as long as it is valid, subject to UK licence renewal requirements.
-This means an EU licence must be changed to a UK licence at the age of 70 or three years after the holder becomes resident, whichever is the later.
+EU licence-holders living in the UK can continue to use their licence if it is valid, subject to UK licence renewal requirements.
+This means an EU licence must be changed to a UK licence at the age of 70, or three years after the driver becomes resident, whichever is later.

 UK residents with an EU licence can exchange their licence for a UK one, if they wish to do so, without the need for a re-test.

-About the author: Michael McGrath is an enquiry executive at the House of Commons Library, working with the Transport Hub.
+About the authors: Michael McGrath is an enquiry executive and Roger Tyers is a researcher specialising in transport policy, at the House of Commons Library.